CONTACT US

 Choose a dashboard software or tool

 There are a variety of software and tools available for creating dashboards.
-Depending on your budget and technical capabilities, you can use a spreadsheet program like Excel, a specialized dashboard software, or a cloud-based service like Google Data Studio, Powerbi or Tableau.
+Depending on your budget and technical capabilities, you can use a spreadsheet program like Excel, a specialized dashboard software, or a cloud-based service like Google Data Studio, PowerBI or Tableau.
 Naturally, if you use pricing softwares like Sniffie you will have that module embedded into your pricing master.

 Design the dashboard layout